 All scholars appealing their discontinuation must submit an appeal form by the published deadline.
 Appeals must include documentation to explain any extenuating circumstances that lead to the unsatisfactory academic results.
 The scholar must also have a detailed plan and timetable on how they will restore themselves academically with the Academic Plan Worksheet.
 The Scholarship Review Committee reserves the right to make individual decisions based on extenuating circumstance(s).
-The deadline for all Spring 2017 Scholarship Discontinuation Appeals is 4:00PM on Thursday, January 25, 2018 (for Fall 2017 discontinuations only).
+The deadline for all Scholarship Discontinuation Appeals is 4:00PM on Thursday, January 25, 2018 (for Fall 2017 discontinuations only).

 Please note: If the appeal is denied or no appeal is submitted by the published deadline, the scholarship will be permanently discontinued and cannot be reinstated.